N. S. Raja Subramani: General officer

-Subramani was promoted to the rank of Major General and appointed General officer commanding 17th Mountain Division in Sikkim.
+He was promoted to the rank of Major General and appointed General officer commanding 17th Mountain Division in Sikkim.
 He then moved to the Defence Services Staff College, Wellington as the Chief Instructor (Army).
-On 26 January 2020, he was awarded the Ati Vishisht Seva Medal.
+On 26 January 2020, he was awarded the Ati Vishisht Seva Medal for the command of 17th Mountain Division.
 On 3 February 2020, he was promoted to the rank of Lieutenant General and appointed General officer commanding Uttar Bharat Area.

-On 12 February 2021, Subramani took command of one of the strike corps of the Army - II Corps.
-He took over from Lieutenant General Surinder Singh Mahal.
+On 12 February 2021, Lieutenant General Raja Subramani took over as the General Officer Commanding II Corps succeeding Lieutenant General Surinder Singh Mahal.
 After a year-long tenure, he moved to the Northern Command in Udhampur as the Chief of Staff, taking over in May 2022.